wp-plugins/ik-facebook/readme.txt

 1. Upload the contents of `/ik-facebook/` to the `/wp-content/plugins/` directory
 2. Activate the IK Facebook Plugin through the 'Plugins' menu in WordPress
-3. Visit this address for information on how to configure the plugin: http://iksocialpro.com/installation-usage-instructions/configuration-options-and-instructions/
+3. [Click here](http://iksocialpro.com/installation-usage-instructions/configuration-options-and-instructions/ "Configuration Options and Instructions") for information on how to configure the plugin.

 = Outputting the Feed =
 * To output the Feed, place `[ik_fb_feed colorscheme="light or dark" use_thumb="true or false" width="250"]` in the body of a post, or use the Appearance section to add the The IK Facebook Plugin Widget to your Widgets area.
 If 'use_thumb' is set to true, the value of 'width' will be ignored.
 If 'use_thumb' or 'width' are not set, the values from the Options page will be used.